 Social Security Concerns & Baby Boomers

-The future of Social Security is of concern, especially as so many retirees will become dependent upon it.
+The scariest of the baby boomer facts is that the future of Social Security is of concern, especially as so many retirees will become dependent upon it.
 According to the Social Security Administration, “As a result of changes to Social Security enacted in 1983, benefits are now expected to be payable in full on a timely basis until 2037, when the trust fund reserves are projected to become exhausted.
 At the point where the reserves are used up, continuing taxes are expected to be enough to pay 76 percent of scheduled benefits”.

 It is highly probable we will see changes prior to 2037 which may increase in payroll tax, decrease benefits, or some combination of both.
 Notwithstanding, the fundamental issue is birth rates have declined resulting in lower overall contributions with an increase in the numbers of baby boomer retirees drawing upon it.